California Western School Of Law building background

 Person essay writing on blank piece of paper

-Pre-Bar Review is designed to introduce students to the California Bar Examination.
-The course focuses on refining students' essay and multiple-choice exam-taking skills.
-It also provides students a chance to become familiar with the performance test component of the exam.
-Pre-Bar is generally taken in the final term of law school.
-To enroll in the course, students must first attend a Pre-Bar Orientation session, offered several times each semester.
-This course is offered in both the Fall and Spring semesters.
+This course is designed to introduce 3L students to the California Bar Exam.
+The course focuses on refining students’ essay and multiple-choice exam-taking skills.
+It also provides students the opportunity to become familiar with the performance test component of the exam.

 Person taking notes from book